Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Abstract

 \section{Abstract}

 \textit{Deep Neural Networks} (DNNs) have been shown to be prone to adversarial attacks.
-With a growing need to enable intelligence in embedded devices in this \textit{Internet of Things} (IoT) era, secure hardware implementation of DNNs has become imperative.
 Memristive crossbars, being able to perform \textit{Matrix-Vector-Multiplications} (MVMs) efficiently, are used to realize DNNs on hardware.
-However, crossbar non-idealities have always been devalued since they cause errors in performing MVMs, leading to degradation in the accuracy of the DNNs.
-Several software-based adversarial defenses have been proposed in the past to make DNNs adversarially robust.
-However, no previous work has demonstrated the advantage conferred by the non-idealities present in analog crossbars in terms of adversarial robustness.
-In this work, we show that the intrinsic hardware variations manifested through crossbar non-idealities yield adversarial robustness to the mapped DNNs without any additional optimization.
-We evaluate resilience of state-of-the-art DNNs (VGG8 \& VGG16 networks) using benchmark datasets (CIFAR-10 \& CIFAR-100) across various crossbar sizes towards both hardware and software adversarial attacks.
-We find that crossbar non-idealities unleash greater adversarial robustness ($>10-20\%$) in DNNs than baseline software DNNs.
-We further assess the performance of our approach with other state-of-the-art efficiency-driven adversarial defenses and find that our approach performs significantly well in terms of reducing adversarial losses.
+However, crossbar non-idealities have always been devalued since they cause errors in performing MVMs, leading to computational accuracy losses in DNNs.
+Several software-based defenses have been proposed to make DNNs adversarially robust.
+However, no previous work has demonstrated the advantage conferred by the crossbar non-idealities in unleashing adversarial robustness.
+We show that the intrinsic hardware non-idealities yield adversarial robustness to the mapped DNNs without any additional optimization.
+We evaluate the adversarial resilience of state-of-the-art DNNs (VGG8 \& VGG16 networks) using benchmark datasets (CIFAR-10, CIFAR-100 \& Tiny Imagenet) across various crossbar sizes.
+We find that crossbar non-idealities unleash significantly greater adversarial robustness ($>10-20\%$) in crossbar-mapped DNNs than baseline software DNNs.
+We further assess the performance of our approach with other state-of-the-art efficiency-driven adversarial defenses and find that our approach performs significantly well in terms of reducing adversarial loss.